iamvery/iamvery.github.com/_drafts/the-holy-grail-of-pairing-with-tmux.markdown

 > Warning: These instructions are for Mac OS X!

-The Mac OS gives us nice GUIs for creating users and groups (Warning: using a GUI during this process may include irony).
+Mac OS X gives us nice GUIs for creating users and groups (Warning: using a GUI during this process may include irony).
 You can find more information about [the process here](http://www.macworld.com/article/2029539/configuring-mountain-lions-users-and-groups.html).
-I would recommand you make `tmux` a (non-admin) user.
+I would recommand you create `tmux` as a (non-admin) user.
 Additionally, you'll want to make sure your user is a part of the `tmux` group.
 See this screenshot, it's pretty simple:

 ![Mac OS X Account Preferences](/images/mac-os-x-accounts-preferences.jpg)

 ### Enable Remote Login (SSH)

-This configuration bit me when upgrading to Mavericks recently, so I thought it bore mentioning.
-Mac OS X requires your specific which users and groups are allowed to login remotely (i.e. ssh).
+This configuration confused me when upgrading to Mavericks recently, so I thought it worth mentioning.
+Mac OS X requires you to specify which users and groups are allowed to login remotely (i.e. ssh).
 It's trivial to allow the `tmux` group to login remotely.
 Here's my setup:

 ![Mac OS X Remote Login Preferences](/images/mac-os-x-remote-login-preferences.jpg)